ashishsaha/learning-notes/Laravel/Interview_Questions.md

 **Workflow:** Bind services in service providers and resolve them via the container, allowing for clean dependency injection.

-## Faster load time for a Laravel project
+## How to ensure faster loading of Laravel project
 Ensuring a faster load time for a Laravel project involves optimizing various aspects of the application and its environment.
 Here are some key strategies:
 **Optimize Configuration Loading**
 **Config Caching:** Combine all of the configuration files into a single cached file to reduce the number of file reads.